Fencing Program Overview

 4. Character: respect for the sport, teachers, and parents, ethical and morally responsible behavior at all times.

 Fencing has long been the "sport of nobility" with the price tag to match but today costs have been driven down as popularity rises.
 In short, fencing is no more expensive than traditional "travel" teams with local, and regional events, with the added option to supersize up to a national or even international "stage" if successful.
 Like any other Olympic sport, you should expect all the same fees such as club dues, group and private lessons, equipment costs, and tournament fees.

 Schedule and planning

 We know balance is critical for student-athletes but, in addition, it has to work for parents logistically.
 Training and private lessons are available 6 days a week, but Knight level group classes are specific to weapon form (foil. sabre, epee).

 The new WAY calendar is updated weekly and we encourage parents to visit it regularly to keep up with the ever-evolving times.

 Specialized Fencing Equipment

-When first trying out fencing we will have a clean uniform during any trial classes you might attend.
-Once registered for the program you have a choice to rent or buy your fencing uniform.
+Buy or rent a fencing uniform from us.
 Typically, most families start out renting and end up buying once confident that their child is committed to the program.

 Way of the sword has nine olympic fencing strips with electronic scoring and "cancelation" grounding capability (it's a big deal once your competing burt let's circle back to that another time).
 Our sanctioned scoring system is state of the art.
 We have both wireless and wired systems available.